May 27, 2022

 Apr 6, 2022

-Occupational therapy is a type of medical treatment that focuses on the improvement of fine motor skills and development.
+Occupational therapy is a type of medical treatment that focuses on improving daily living skills by enhancing fine motor skills and movement coordination.
 While physiotherapy is about larger motor movements, the point of occupational therapy is to improve and strengthen the link of smaller movements to the brain.
 Someone might require occupational therapy after they have been in an accident or had a stroke.
-In other cases, occupational therapy services can also be necessary to repair other types of motor damage, such as arthritis.
-It is possible for someone at any age to need an occupational therapist (OT), however, elderly people are more likely to need the assistance of an occupational therapist.
+Additionally, individuals with chronic pain conditions, such as arthritis, often seek occupational therapy to improve mobility and reduce discomfort.
+People of all ages may need an occupational therapy program, but older adults are particularly likely to benefit due to age-related changes in strength, coordination, and dexterity

 What Does an Occupational Therapist Do for Aging Adults?